 Near Titusville in Venango County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 36.656′ N, 79° 39.453′ W. Marker is near Titusville, Pennsylvania, in Venango County.
-Marker can be reached from Museum Lane.
-At Drake Well Park.
+41° 36.65′ N, 79° 39.467′ W. Marker is near Titusville, Pennsylvania, in Venango County.
+Marker can be reached from Museum Lane, on the right when traveling east.
+Marker is located on the grounds of Drake Well State Park.
 Touch for map.
 Marker is in this post office area: Titusville PA 16354, United States of America.
 Touch for directions.

 Also see . . .